 Who Has Climbed Everest the Most?

 Climbing Everest is no small feat, and reaching the top remains a tremendous accomplishment.
 But for some people, climbing the mountain once just isn't enough.
-In fact, two men – Apa Sherpa and Phurba Tashi Sherpa – are tied for the most successful summits of the mountain.
-Both climbers have stood on top of the highest point on the Earth an astonishing 21 times each.
+In fact, a climber by the name of Kami Rita Sherpa has been to the summit on 22 separate occasions, giving him the record for most successful attempts on the mountain.
+Mountain guide Lhakpa Sherpa holds the record for most summits by a woman, having climbed to the highest point on the planet nine times.

 The record for most summits by a non-Sherpa is held by American Dave Hahn, a guide for RMI Expeditions.
-He's made the trip to the summit 15 times as well.
-The woman with the most ascents is Lhakpa Sherpa, who has been up the mountain an impressive 8 times.
+He's made the trip to the summit 15 times as well, which is an impressive number too.

 04 of 07